theplusone/theplusone.github.io/dps-calcs-for-max.md

 _Other note: these calcs do NOT include the bonuses from the t6 relics, only the t3 ones._

-**This is a work in progress!
-Numbers are subject to change, and I keep making mistakes, so take them with a grain of salt for now!**

 Sorry it took so long.
 Figuring out how to hack the relic stuff into the DPS calcs took some time.